rmhennessey/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+Built by Facebook, React JS is a UI library and tool for building UI components.

+These Components concern themselves with their own individual pieces of the DOM.
+React uses an engine called the Virtual DOM to update any changes that will be made over time to our applications.
+This paradigm is designed to be super efficient and takes a lot of work off of the dom.

 - [ ] What does it mean to _think_ in react?

+Thinking in react is thinking in components.
+The goal is to create components that are responsible for doing one thing really well and then piece these components together to execute on the whole picture.

 - [ ] Describe state.

+State is the "heart," pumping props throughout the app.
+State is the data help by the app and is mutable.

 - [ ] Describe props.

+Props are the "blood,' flowing throughout the app.
+Props allow data to flow from component to another and are immutable.

 ## Project Set Up